-From November 2017 to summer 2018 the main group is split into three smaller groups, which are each assigned an expert mentor, and work on a collaborative project.
-The groups will meet regularly face to face and online, and have access to help and support from Redeye, to build the collaborative work into a finished project.
+In stage two, the main group is split into smaller groups, which are each assigned an expert mentor.
+Starting with the facts and information acquired in the first stage, the group will meet regularly, use an online discussion forum, and have access to help and support from Redeye, to build the collaborative work into a finished project.

 Who is Lightbox aimed at?

 Lightbox is aimed at photographers who already have a high standard of photography and are keen to experiment and develop their work further.
 We welcome applicants from any area of practice who are willing to collaborate with a group.
 Applications are open to photographers worldwide.